 Many people come to South Asia to visit India, Nepal or Sri Lanka, but if you want a cheap trip to a non-touristy place with friendly people then its worth adding Dhaka in Bangladesh to your itinerary.

-This is my quick, dirty and honest guide to visiting Bangladesh and the sensory overload that is Dhaka old town.
-This is my Dhaka survival guide to getting your visa, accommodation, food, transport, sights and everything else that you need to know before you go.
+This is a quick, dirty and honest guide to visiting Bangladesh and the sensory overload that is Dhaka old town.
+Here is your Dhaka survival guide to getting your visa, accommodation, food, transport, sights and everything else that you need to know before you go.

 In theory, if you are coming from a country with a Bangladeshi embassy then you’re supposed to get one there but in reality, this may not be a problem.
 If you want to apply in advance, then find the visa application form on the Bangladesh immigration website here.